Meet Tammy Lenski

 While I was donating blood years ago, a Red Cross nurse placed her hand on my forehead as though to take my temperature and said, Wait.
 You deal with conflict for a living?
 Honey, that is just weird.

-Her reaction says a lot about how we tend to think of conflict: as a painful problem to avoid or suffer through.
+Her reaction says a lot about how we think of conflict: as a painful problem to avoid or suffer through.

 There is a better way.
 We can reduce the harmful effects of conflict without sacrificing the benefits of disagreement and debate in our most vital relationships.